Borecjeborec1/Pequena/module/Readme.md

 Pequena.start_window()
 ```

-By default, Pequena uses the `EdgeHTML` backend for webview, but you can also use other backends such as `PyQt5`, `QtWebEngine`, and `Gtk`.
+By default, Pequena uses the `EdgeChromium` backend for webview, but you can also use other backends such as `PyQt5`, `QtWebEngine`, and `Gtk`.
 But those will require additional installs

 You can expose Python functions to your client-side JavaScript code by using the `expose_function` function:
 ```python